 Why Getting Laid Off Was GREAT

-- Clearly, the company I was working for wasn’t doing well considering they couldn’t even keep their salespeople (the people who made money for the company) // I saw in the news later the company eventually shut down, so that held to be true
+- Clearly, the company I was working for wasn’t doing well considering they couldn’t even keep their salespeople (the people who made money for the company) // I saw in the news later the company eventually shut down

 - I had the opportunity to reflect on what I wanted for my next job and get a higher position more quickly than just moving naturally